fbaumdicker/SpacerPlacer/README.md

-You then need to carefully select the output CRISPR array and place them into two folders as the CRISPRCasFinder interface is capable of predicting the orientation but always provides the spacers in the forward strand orientation.
+You then need to carefully select the output CRISPR array and place them into two folders as the CRISPRCasdb/CRISPRCasFinder interface is capable of predicting the orientation but always provides the spacers in the forward strand orientation (and does not change their ordering).
 Be aware that since CRISPRCasFinder predicts the orientation internally the consensus repeat will appear different in the output.